0xTCG/aldy/README.rst

     *Default:* *CYP2D8* (22:42547463-42548249 for hg19)

-  - ``-G, --gap GAP``

-    Solution gap.
-    By setting this to any positive value, Aldy will also report solutions whose score is less than (1+GAP) times the optimal solution score.
-    Useful for exploring the solution space.

-    *Default:* 0 (only optimal solutions allowed)

   - ``-d, --debug DEBUG``

-    Create a DEBUG.tar.gz file that can be shared with the authors for easier debugging.
+    Create a `DEBUG.tar.gz`` file that can be shared with the authors for easier debugging.
     Contains no private information except the file name and sample mutation counts in the gene of interest.

-  - ``-f, --fusion-penalty FUSION_PENALTY``

-    Penalize each fusion additional FUSION_PENALTY times.
-    Larger values mean lower likelihood of seeing fusions.

-    *Default:* 0.1

-  - ``--max-minor-solutions MAX_MINOR_SOLUTIONS``

-    Maximum number of minor solutions to report.
-    Default setting is to output only one even if there are multiple minor (non-functional) phases.

-    *Default:* 1

   - ``--multiple-warn-level MULTIPLE_WARN_LEVEL``